parrt/msds501/notes/computation.md

 *if not sweet enough, add some sugar*

 Similarly, processors can conditionally execute one or a group of operations.
-For example, if there is only sales tax on books, we might use a pseudocode statement like:
+For example, if sales tax is only computed on books, we might use a pseudocode statement like:

-*if item is a book then let total be cost + tax*

-or, equivalently,

-*let total be cost + tax if item is a book*

-Conditional statements execute only if the conditional expression is true.
-There is also a variant that executes operations in both cases.
-For example, we can express how to find the larger of two values, x and y, as:

-*if x > y then let max be x*<br>
-*else let max be y*

-We can also execute a group of operations conditionally.
-For example, we might do something like this:

-*if item is a book then:*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*remove book from inventory list*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*let total be cost + tax*

-That is equivalent to this more awkward version:

-*if item is a book then remove book from inventory list*<br>
-*if item is a book then let total be cost + tax*
+*if item is a book: let total be cost + tax*

+Conditional operations execute only if the conditional expression is true. **To be clear, the processor does not execute all of the operations present in the program**. "*let total be cost + tax*," in this case, is present in the program but not always executed.

-The key elements of a conditional statement are: the conditional expression and the operation(s) to perform if true.
-For the else-clause variant, we have the conditional expression, the operation to perform if true, and the operation to perform if the condition is false.
-When mapping a real-world problem to a conditional statement, your goal is to identify the conditional expression and the operations.
+When mapping a real-world problem to a conditional statement, your goal is to identify these key elements:

+1. the conditional expression
+1. the operation(s) to perform if the condition is true

 A template for conditional execution looks like:

 if *condition*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 1*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

-or
+The condition must be actionable by a computer.
+For example, the condition "*the cat is hungry*" is not actionable by computer because there's nothing in its memory a computer can test that is equivalent to the cat being hungry.
+Conditions almost always consist of equality or relational operators for arithmetic, such as "cost > 10", "cost + tax &lt; 100", or "quantity = 4".

+It's time to introduce a new data type: **boolean**, which holds either a true or false value.
+The result (value) of any equality or relational operator is boolean.
+For example, "3>2" evaluates to true but "3>4" evaluates to false.

+**Exercise**:  Design a conditional in pseudocode for the following situation.
+"Print a name if the length of the name is greater than zero."
+You can compute the length of some *x* with *len(x)*.

+In some cases, we want to execute an operation in either case, one operation if the condition is true and a different operation if the condition is false.
+The template looks like this:

 if *condition*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 1*<br>